Last week I met a Swedish speaker at an international conference.

 I told him that his presentation slides were visually impressive.

-Unlike others with boring Powerpoint templates, his was different.
+Unlike others with boring PowerPoint templates, his slides were different.

 Each slide was a full photograph with a few bold font words on it.